New Seekers

 "I'm not concerned with the money side of things but I don't want people to think that I'm back with the New Seekers when I'm not. ...
 When I heard the songs I was so annoyed as there were none of my vocals on there at all and my photo was on the front cover."

-(The Stage and Television Today, 6th April)
+(The Stage & Television Today, 6th April)

 As a consequence of Lyn's complaint the CD is withdrawn from sale and repackaged.

-By coincidence Judith Durham, the former lead singer with the Seekers, experiences a similar "identity crisis."
-The Seekers had re-formed with a new singer, Julie Anthony, and in April issue a 20 track album featuring nine re-recordings of their original hits.
+By coincidence Judith Durham, the former lead singer with The Seekers, experiences a similar "identity crisis."
+The Seekers had re-formed with a new singer, Julie Anthony, and in April issue a 20-track album featuring nine re-recordings of their original hits.
 Judith Durham later finds out that the album was released in Europe with her picture on the cover.
 Her reaction is similar to Lyn's:

 "It was as though I had been a session singer on those original recordings.
 It's one thing to re-form a group with a new singer, but it's another thing entirely to re-record the old hits, rewriting history in a way.
 It was almost as though I'd never existed."